Sick Days Before Diagnosis: An MS Retrospective

 As someone who writes about health conditions, I constantly read new reports and studies for sparks of inspiration for future projects.

-When I ran across an article published by the American Journal of Managed Care (AJMC) last month that pointed out how people with MS often miss a lot of work prior to their diagnosis, sparks began to fly for me.1
+When I came across a 2020 study that pointed out how people with multiple sclerosis (MS) often miss a lot of work prior to their diagnosis, sparks began to fly for me.1

 Autoimmune realities

 Of course not.
-We don’t “give ourselves” MS, it’s the culmination of a synchronicity of events:
+We don’t "give" ourselves MS, it’s the culmination of a number of possible triggers:2

 - A chronically low level of vitamin D throughout life